Front-Line Readiness: The Metrics That Drive Faster Vehicle Turnaround

 FLR Percentage

 What percentage of your active inventory is currently front-line ready versus still in preparation?
+This snapshot metric tells you how much of your capital is productively deployed versus tied up in reconditioning.

 Task Completion Rates

-• Time in Service for mechanical work
+- Time in Service for mechanical work

-• Time in Detail for cosmetic preparation
+- Time in Detail for cosmetic preparation

-• Time waiting for photos
+- Time waiting for photography

-• Time waiting for pricing decisions
+- Time waiting for pricing decisions

 Budget Compliance